SciML/DiffEqFlux.jl/README.md

 ## Problem Domain

 DiffEqFlux.jl is not just for neural ordinary differential equations.
-DiffEqFlux.jl is for neural differential equations.
+DiffEqFlux.jl is for universal differential equations.
+For an overview of the topic with applications, consult the paper [Universal Differential Equatoins for Scientific Machine Learning](https://arxiv.org/abs/2001.04385)

 As such, it is the first package to support and demonstrate:

-- Stiff neural ordinary differential equations (neural ODEs)
+- Stiff universal ordinary differential equations (universal ODEs)
-- Neural stochastic differential equations (neural SDEs)
+- Universal stochastic differential equations (universal SDEs)
-- Neural delay differential equations (neural DDEs)
+- Universal delay differential equations (universal DDEs)
-- Neural partial differential equations (neural PDEs)
+- Universal partial differential equations (universal PDEs)
-- Neural jump stochastic differential equations (neural jump diffusions)
+- Universal jump stochastic differential equations (universal jump diffusions)
-- Hybrid neural differential equations (neural DEs with event handling)
+- Hybrid universal differential equations (universal DEs with event handling)

 with high order, adaptive, implicit, GPU-accelerated, Newton-Krylov, etc. methods.
 For examples, please refer to